tahreemrasul/gemini_workshops/README.md

-# Building custom chatbots with Gemini 2.0
+# Building chatbots with Gemini